Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Server2 and Server3 only.
 - [ ] Server1, Server2, and Server3 only.

-### HOTSPOT-Your network contains an Active Directory Domain Services (AD DS) forest named contoso.com.
+### Your network contains an Active Directory Domain Services (AD DS) forest named contoso.com.
 The forest contains a child named east.contoso.com and the servers shown in the following table.
 You need to create a folder for the Central Store to manage Group Policy template files for the entire forest.
 What should you name the folder, and on which server should you create the folder?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 142](images/question142_1.png)
 ![Question 142](images/question142_2.png)